Brett Muller Athletics

 Alma Mater: Concordia University, Nebraska

-Brett Muller completed his sixth season as Concordia's head golf coach in 2016-17.
+Brett Muller completed his seventh season as Concordia's head golf coach in 2017-18.

 Under Muller's direction, both golf programs have moved up the GPAC pecking order.
 Between the start of the 2013 seasons and the end of the 2015 seasons, the Bulldog men moved up from 10th to sixth while the women jumped from 11th to fifth.
-In addition, Muller has coached program record breakers on both sides in Amy Ahlers (2017 graduate) and Shawn Rodehorst (2015 graduate) and Nolan Zikas (a junior in 2017-18).
+In addition, Muller has coached program record breakers on both sides in Amy Ahlers (2017 graduate), Shawn Rodehorst (2015 graduate) and Nolan Zikas (a junior in 2017-18).

 Ahlers served as the the program's top player for all four years.
 Her most significant accomplishments came as a senior when she won the GPAC individual title, was named the GPAC golfer of the year and advanced to the national championships.
 Ahlers concluded her career with 11 career tournament wins and 32 top-10 finishes.
 She broke school records for top 18-hole season and career averages.